All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Multicolored Hair: The left side is white, the right side is orange.

 - Only Sane Man: He's the only okama who relatively acts normal.

 - Punny Name: "Inazuma" is Japanese for "lightning bolt".
 Notice the the shape of the scar on his face?

 - Shear Menace: His Devil Fruit ability is basically this.
 The scissors' razor is so sharp that they can cut through virtually anything as if they were paper.
 Those cut by the scissors will also take on the properties of paper while retaining their general weight and hardness.

-- The Stoic: As a guy, Inazuma is cool, calm and professional, serving as a Straight Man to his boss (and the rest of the Okama as well.)
-As a woman, Inazuma averts by being more openly amicable and warm.
+- The Stoic: As a guy, Inazuma is cool, calm, and professional, serving as a Straight Man to his boss (and the rest of the Okama as well.)
+As a woman, Inazuma averts this by being more openly amicable and warm.

 - Straight Gay: Among the only (if not the only) okama who doesn't act campy.